Sportacandy/raspberrypi-python-tm1637/README.md

 GND           | GND
  :            |  :
  :            |  :

-   (see docs/clock-schematic.png for more details.)
+See [docs/clock-schematic.png](docs/clock-schematic.png) for more details.

 ## Links